vlang/adventofcode/README.md

 language file.

-If you have a solution that is more complex than a single `.v` file, make a subdir with your GitHub ID, and place all files there.
+If you have a solution that is more complex than a single `.v` file, make a subdir with your GitHub ID under the appropriate year/day subdir, and place all files there.